Baked Beans À La Différence

 TOMATOES

+Tinned tomatoes are great.
+Often better than the tasteless off-season ones you get in supermarkets.
 But if you have access to decent fresh plum tommies, it’s a no brainer.
 Cut them in four, throw them in the blender with a drop of water and blitz them till smooth.
 No blanching, no peeling, no chopping, no sieving.
-Tomato skin is full of lycopenes.
-And discarding the seeds you’re throwing away half the flavour.
+Tomato skin is full of healthy lycopenes, and you’re throwing away too much flavour by discarding the seeds

-SWEET & SOUR
+SWEET – SOUR

 SWEET

-SUGAR jaggari, muscovado, demerara, white
+SUGAR: jaggari, muscovado, demerara, (white?)

 NECTARS agave, maple, coconut, honey